EXCLUSIVE-Investigative media outlet fleeing Russia to escape crackdown, editor says | Politics

 He said staff at Proekt were also exposed due to a criminal investigation into alleged slander against the outlet as well as a push by authorities to label some journalists, including several that work at Proekt, as "foreign agents".
 The term carries negative, Soviet-era connotations and subjects those designated to extra government scrutiny and labelling requirements.
 Police last month raided the homes of Badanin, his deputy Mikhail Rubin and one of Proekt's reporters in the slander case.
 Rubin was briefly detained.

-"We are trying to evacuate staff...to one of the nearby countries," Badanin said.
-Rubin is also in New York and has no plans to return to Moscow, Badanin said.
+"We are trying to evacuate staff - if the staff members agree, of course - to one of the nearby countries," Badanin said.
+He said Rubin is also in New York and has no plans to return to Moscow.
 Both have been labelled "foreign agents".

 Badanin said Proekt would continue to function in some form, although details of how that would work in practice remain unclear.
 "The main difference is that a large part of the team will be out of Russia in order to avoid the possibility of any legal and extra-legal action against them," he said.
 Several other non-state outlets have complained of mounting government pressure though none have been labelled "undesirable".
 (Additional reporting by Anton Zverev Writing by Tom Balmforth Editing by Andrew Osborn and Mark Heinrich)